San Antonio has lots of family friendly attractions and things to do that are perfect for keeping the kids entertained.

 Many of these great kid friendly attraction are available on the San Antonio Explorer Pass.

 Choose as you go from many of the top San Antonio attractions and save up to 40% off combined admission vs. paying at the gate.
 Or, build your own pass and save up to 20% off.

 For all available passes, attractions, and prices – Learn more.

 Come immerse yourself in the wonders of the sea at SeaWorld San Antonio.

-Kids can get up-close to lots of diverse marine life, including dolphins, penguins, and polar bears, reach speeds of up to 50-miles per hour on a roller coaster, get splashed during their signature orca show, and meet the cast of Sesame Street® at SeaWorld® San Antonio.
+Kids can get up close to lots of diverse marine life, including dolphins, penguins, and polar bears.
+They can also reach speeds of up to 50-miles per hour on a roller coaster, get splashed during their signature orca show, and meet the cast of Sesame Street® at SeaWorld® San Antonio.

-Plan your day around the shows and show times you want to catch and in between shows, you can visit a variety of sea animals in their different habitats at the exhibits throughout the park.
+Plan your day around the shows and show times you want to catch.
+In between shows, you can visit a variety of sea animals in their different habitats at the exhibits throughout the park.